caiyue1993/IceCream/README.md

 ### Relationships

-There are two main types of relationships in Realm Database: many-to-one and many-to-many.

-- Many-to-one

 Thanks to the [CKReference](https://developer.apple.com/documentation/cloudkit/ckrecord/reference) in the CloudKit, IceCream has supported many-to-one relationship nicely.
-And we implemented this feature using the **back references** which is recommended by Apple.

-- Many-to-many

-Due to the limit of Realm, we haven't found out a elegant way to handle `List` yet.
-For an alternatives now(and it's recommended), you can use many-to-one relationship above inversely and [LinkingObjects](https://realm.io/docs/swift/latest#inverse-relationships).
-See [#74](https://github.com/caiyue1993/IceCream/pull/74) and [#68](https://github.com/caiyue1993/IceCream/pull/68) for more details.
+As the `Dog` example shows, a dog may have an owner.
+And we'll wrap the owner up as CKReference and push them to the CloudKit.

+Inversely, the `Person` object has a `dogs` property which is the type of `LinkingObjects`.
+So we've successfully supported to-many relationship with a nice workaround.
+All make sense.

 ## Requirements